 International students entering Years 11-12 can be credited with prior learning in the following ways:

-1. As credit towards the calculation of Overall Position (OP) Equivalents.
+1. As credit towards the calculation of Australian Tertiary Admissions Rank (ATAR) Equivalents.

 When a student is enrolling in Clayfield College directly from an overseas school and where the report card from that school shows that the student has studied an equivalent subject to the one they are undertaking at Clayfield College, credit for one or more semesters may be given providing that: